 Certain factors, called coronary risk factors, increase your risk of a heart attack.
 These factors contribute to the unwanted buildup of deposits (atherosclerosis) narrowing arteries including those to your heart.
 Coronary risk factors include:

-- High blood cholesterol or triglyceride levels.
 Cholesterol is a major part of the deposits that can narrow arteries throughout your body, including those that supply your heart.
 A high level of the wrong kind of cholesterol in your blood increases your risk of a heart attack.
-Low-density lipoprotein (LDL) cholesterol (the "bad" cholesterol) is most likely to narrow arteries.
+Low-density lipoprotein, or LDL, cholesterol (the "bad" cholesterol) is most likely to narrow arteries.
 A high LDL level is undesirable and is often a byproduct of a diet high in saturated fats and cholesterol.
 A high level of triglycerides, a type of blood fat related to your diet, also is undesirable.
 However, a high level of high-density lipoprotein (HDL) cholesterol (the "good" cholesterol), which helps the body clean up excess cholesterol, is desirable and lowers your risk of heart attack.

 While reducing or eliminating risk factors can reduce your chance of having a first or a second heart attack, risk factors such as heredity and gender cannot be eliminated.
 Men are generally at greater risk to have a heart attack than women.
 For women the risk increases after menopause and usually after age 55.
 If your father had heart disease before age 55 or your mother before age 65, you are at greater risk for developing heart disease.